 Above the Decatur MARTA station is downtown Decatur with a quaint square, gazebo, courthouse, restaurants and local shops.
 The area is highly walkable and feels like a small town — a refreshing excursion out of Atlanta for dinner or weekend stroll.
 Many great restaurants and bars are a short walk away from the station and the many festivals and events throughout the year are family-friendly.

-Highlights include the Brick Store Pub (tons of beers and good pub food), Kimball House (in a former rail depot), Cakes and Ale, Iberian Pig (Spanish tapas), Java Monkey (independent coffee shop and wine bar) and Cafe Alsace, a casual French restaurant.
+Highlights include the Brick Store Pub (tons of beers and good pub food), Kimball House (in a former rail depot), Iberian Pig (Spanish tapas), Victory Sandwich Bar, Brush Sushi Izakaya and Cafe Alsace, a casual French restaurant.
 Several of the area eateries also have games including ping pong tables and bocce ball courts.
 Twain’s in particular has a whole room of indoor fun if you want to try their brewed-on-site beer while you play pool, shuffleboard or darts.